 7 1 Corinthians 14; Acts 15; 1 Thessalonians 5:20-21 8 Matthew 12:18; Luke 4:14, 10:1

 9 1 Corinthians 13-14

-*Fellowship “worship gatherings” include any worship service or event that officially represents Fellowship Bible Church, including Sunday morning services, ministry events (men’s ministry, women’s ministry, FSM, FSK, Midweek), mission trips, and D-group meetings.
+*Fellowship “worship gatherings” include any worship service or event that officially represents Fellowship Bible Church, including Sunday morning services, ministry events (men’s ministry, women’s ministry, student ministry, kids ministry, Wednesday night classes), mission trips, and D-group meetings.